jeremyshantz/angular-react-components/README.md

 ``` <outer><inner name="control1"></inner></outer> ```

 The object is also passed to the parent `$scope` by requiring (`require: '?^outer'`) the parent and receiving the parent controller in the `postList` function.
 The `<outer>` directive wraps the `<inner>` in markup, using `ng-show` to bind to `visible`.
 It also display's the object's name.
 The `<inner>` directive binds a checkbox to `visible`.
-Since `<outer>` and `<inner>` share the same model instance, these bindings succeed in passing events from child to parent.
+Since `<outer>` and `<inner>` share the same model instance, these bindings succeed even though the directives are isolated.

 ## React
-We nest outer and inner classes, this time passing the full object as a `prop` to the outer control.
-The outer class receives the object instead of the inner because data only flows from parent to child.
+We again nest outer and inner classes, this time passing the full object as a `prop` to the outer control.
+The outer class receives the object instead of the inner because data only flows from parent to child in React.
 The outer class binds its visibility to the `visible` property.
 The object is passed to the child as a `prop` along with a callback which the child uses to signal the parent to toggle the `visible` property when the checkbox changes.
 Here the outer and inner classes do not share the same instance of the object so an explicit callback must be passed to the child.

 ## Notes